Utilising the capacity and reach of the oneworld® alliance network, you can plan and book your itinerary almost anywhere around the globe.

 - Please note that some aircraft may not offer first or business class cabins.
 You will be booked in the next lower cabin for this sector.
 Mileage and tier points will be accrued only from eligible fares in the cabin class you have flown.

-- Premium Economy is available for a surcharge on British Airways (World Traveller Plus), Cathay Pacific, Japan Airlines (between Asia and North America) and Qantas on flights operating that service.
+- Premium Economy is available for a surcharge on American Airlines, British Airways (World Traveller Plus), Cathay Pacific, Iberia, Japan Airlines (between Asia and North America) and Qantas on flights operating that service.

 - All destinations you wish to travel to must be stated at time of purchase, before departure from country of origin.
-You must receive your ticket for your first international flight (and any preceding local flights) at least seven days prior to departure when your journey originates from the Americas.
+You must receive your ticket for your first flight between Continental Zones14 (and any preceding local flights) prior to departure.

-- Currently, itineraries that include Jetstar (JQ) segments can only be ticketed by the following oneworld carriers: American Airlines, Cathay Pacific, Finnair, Japan Airlines, LAN, Malaysia Airlines, Qantas and Royal Jordanian.
+- Currently, itineraries that include Jetstar (JQ) segments can only be ticketed by the following oneworld carriers: American Airlines, British Airways, Cathay Pacific, Finnair, Japan Airlines, LAN, Malaysia Airlines, Qantas, Qatar Airways, Royal Jordanian and SriLankan Airlines.
 Members of oneworld airline frequent flyer programmes can earn mileage rewards on eligible Qantas-coded Jetstar flights.
 Please contact your frequent flyer programme for more details.

 - Excludes bookings ticketed by British Airways, where payment over the phone is required.